 What does the course offer?
-Engaging with Microagressions & Macroassaults: Equity in Praxis is unique in that it offers an explicitly interdisciplinary space for faculty, staff, and graduate students to talk about equity and justice.
+Engaging with Microagressions & Macroassaults: Equity in Praxis is unique in that it offers an explicitly interdisciplinary space for faculty, staff and graduate students to talk about equity and justice.
 For some, this course fills a much-needed gap in the curriculum of their respective departments.
-For others, it is a chance to reach across disciplinary boundaries to access other perspectives while also sharing their own.
-One thing I love about this class is the opportunity to build community with others who care deeply about these issues, and are invested in making our campus, our city, and our world a more equitable and just place.
+For others, it is a chance to reach across disciplinary boundaries to access other perspectives while sharing their own.
+This class offers participants the opportunity to build community with others who care deeply about these issues and are invested in making our campus, our city and our world a more equitable and just place.

 How does this course create change?
-As a graduate student, I have noticed that disciplinary and departmental lines can be hard to cross.
-It is rare that I would cross paths with someone from the lab sciences, for example, let alone have meaningful conversations with them about equity.
-This course helps build bridges across these lines, and helps integrate these networks so people can better harness the resources, knowledge, and diversity of perspectives that each of us bring in order to build coalitions for change.
+Disciplinary and departmental lines can be hard to cross.
+It is rare for someone in the social sciences to cross paths with someone from the laboratory sciences, for example, let alone have meaningful conversations with them about equity.
+This course helps build bridges across departmental lines and integrate these networks: thus allowing people to better harness the resources, knowledge and diversity of perspectives each individual brings and use this knowledge to build coalitions for change.

 What is Praxis?
 Praxis is just a fancy word for “practice” that results from critical reflection and contains the explicit goal of transformation.
 Without praxis, social change and transformation cannot happen.
 This course will provide the space for this type of critical reflection, and help participants strategize for how their personal and professional lives can be oriented towards transformation of unjust structures, practices, and interactions.